A1rPun/castle-crashers-resource/Mechanics/Relics.md

 ## <a name="horn"></a>Horn

 Annoying and obsolete :) can play 4 tones.
+Bugged on PS3 insane mode, you can bring it over from normal mode if you need it.

 ## <a name="bomb"></a>Bomb